 The Agribusiness Project

-The five-year, $90 million Pakistan Agribusiness Project (TAP), funded by USAID-Pakistan, strengthened local capacity within key value chains to increase sales in domestic and foreign markets.
-The program bolstered economic growth, created employment opportunities, and amplified the competitiveness of horticulture and livestock value chains.
-TAP also increased the effectiveness of smallholder enterprises and enhanced agriculture productivity, and was the first USAID economic growth program led by a Pakistani organization – the Agribusiness Support Fund (ASF).
+The five-year, $90 million Pakistan Agribusiness Project (TAP), funded by USAID/Pakistan, strengthened local capacity within key value chains to increase sales in domestic and foreign markets.
+From 2011 to 2016, the project bolstered economic growth, created employment opportunities and amplified the competitiveness of horticulture and livestock value chains.
+TAP also increased the effectiveness of smallholder enterprises, enhanced agriculture productivity and was the first USAID economic growth program led by a Pakistani organization, the Agribusiness Support Fund (ASF).

-As ASF’s stateside partner, CNFA assisted ASF in strengthening grant management, accounting, reporting, monitoring and evaluation, environmental, and information management systems and procedures, as wel as provided technical assistance for development of horticulture and livestock value chains.
+As ASF’s stateside partner, CNFA assisted ASF in strengthening grant management, accounting, reporting, monitoring and evaluation and environmental and information management systems and procedures, as well as providing technical assistance for the development of horticulture and livestock value chains.

-- Provided technical assistance and capacity building training to farmers, associations, and agribusiness enterprises across the target value chains;
+- Supported with Technical Assistance: CNFA provided capacity-building support to farmers, associations and agribusiness enterprises across the target value chains.

-- Offered customized cost-sharing grant products across the key value chains;
+- Provided Grant Funding: Through TAP, CNFA customized cost-sharing grant products across the key value chains.

-- Provided international support for agricultural marketing and brand development to identify and capitalize on high-price market opportunities and develop market linkages;
+- Improved Agribusiness Marketing: Provided international support for agricultural marketing and brand development to identify and capitalize on high-price market opportunities and develop linkages.

-Monitoring and Evaluation and Data Collection: CNFA provided technical support regarding USAID regulations, baseline studies, participatory rapid horticulture and livestock appraisal assessments, gender analysis, data collection tools, development of indicators, and training project staff in development evaluation to comply with ASF’s Performance Monitoring Plan (PMP).
-This included designing the activity reporting formats, developing the data entry, analysis, and reporting software, and defining the data in-and-outflow mechanism.
-This assistance also included efforts to build the capacity of TAP regional teams in the operation of the M&E systems.
+Monitoring and Evaluation and Data Collection: CNFA provided technical support regarding USAID regulations, baseline studies, participatory rapid horticulture and livestock appraisal assessments, gender analysis, data collection tools, development of indicators and training project staff in development evaluation to comply with ASF’s Performance Monitoring Plan (PMP).
+This included designing the activity reporting formats, developing the data entry, analysis and reporting software and defining the data in-and-outflow mechanism.
+This assistance also included efforts to build the capacity of TAP regional teams in the operation of the monitoring and evaluation (M&E) systems.

-- Identified value chain clusters with respect to regions, and value chain actors including producers, processor, market agents, and service providers;
+- Identified value chain clusters with respect to regions and value chain actors including producers, processors, market agents and service providers.

 - Located exact locations of project beneficiaries and grantees.